 I’ve now started to write my next book, and I’m in the early planning stages of another book.
 Both hopefully out during 2019.
 I haven’t estimated the effort I need to put into these two books, but it’s probably around 300 hours each.
 That’s roughly 4-6 months per book.

 Perhaps putting the same amount of effort into something else might yield more or better results.
-I’m simply not sure what that would be.
+I’m not sure what that would be.
 For sure, it isn’t internal company blogs or Teams announcements as the audience is limited and often very narrow.
 Tweets seem like an interesting proposition, but I’m not fully sold on the usability of getting likes.
-Not much happens after the 100th like on a tweet.
+Not much happens after the 100th, like on a tweet.

 When I visit larger events and conferences, especially in the US, there’s often a small gadget and merchandise store for attendees.
 Typically on the expo floor.
 One of the busiest corners has always been the books section.
-Granted, these are often discounted, so it might explain some of the enthusiasm.
-But I fail to believe that people would simply by a book to get an autograph from the author.
+Granted, these are often discounted so that it might explain some of the enthusiasm.
+But I fail to believe that people would buy a book to get an autograph from the author.
 For me, books offer a splendid way to digest a vast amount of information in a condensed format at my own pace.

 So, next time you’re wondering whether you should buy, lend or download a book – do it.